-Netflix original series Vikings: Valhalla fills the void left by the original series Vikings, with its brutal, grim, and violent depiction of the lives of our heroes.
+Netflix’s original series Vikings: Valhalla fills the void left by the original series Vikings, with its brutal, grim, and violent depiction of the lives of our heroes.
 The series follows some of history’s most famous conquerors of Europe.
-If you are a fan of violent period dramas, there are many similar historical dramas that can pass your time after you have binged through the whole first season of Vikings: Valhalla.
+If you are a fan of violent period dramas, there are many similar historical dramas that can pass your time while waiting for Season 2.

 Synopsis: Bjorn Ironside has ambitions for the Kingdom of Kattegat, he dreams of peace and prosperity, but the fates have a different plan for the new King.
 A threat is looming, an enemy is resurgent–so much more ruthless than the rest.
 Lagertha too has dreams, to bury her sword and return to the simple life.
 But as enemy forces gather, Bjorn and Lagertha will rise to the challenge, because they are Viking heroes and can never surrender.